BreX900/guidelinees/swift/SwiftUICommonErrors.md

   }
 }
 ```
-This is gonna work most of the time, but occasionally, randmoly, it fails and this is the wrong modifier wrapper to use.
+This is gonna work most of the time, but occasionally, randomly, it fails and this is the wrong modifier wrapper to use.
 ```swift
 class DataModel: Observable0bject {
   @Published var username = "Hello, World!"